-The Master of Education degree (M.Ed.) in secondary education English at Delta State University is in the Division of Languages and Literature in the College of Arts and Sciences.
-The M.Ed. program is designed to give those students enrolled a graduate level perspective of secondary education English.
+The Master of Education degree (M.Ed.) in elementary education at Delta State University is in the Division of Teacher Education in the College of Education.
+The M.Ed. program is designed to give those students enrolled a graduate level perspective of elementary education.

-The M.Ed. in secondary education English is a 33 semester-hour program.
-It is offered fully online.
-The program is accredited by The Council for the Accreditation of Educator Preparation (CAEP) and is designed for students seeking a class AA license in secondary classroom teaching.
-This program is also designed to provide the student with the academic preparation needed to become a quality secondary English teacher.
+The M.Ed. in elementary education is a 30 - 36 semester hour program.
+It is offered online, on campus, and via distance learning.
+Candidates who wish to move from one venue to the must submit a written request and must receive approval from the advisor.
+The program is accredited by the National Council for the Accreditation of Teacher Education and is designed for students seeking a class AA license in elementary classroom teaching.
+This program is also designed to provide the student with the academic preparation needed to become a quality elementary school teacher.